harrisonlab/phytophthora/10300_analysis/effector_characterisation.md

 ```
 P.cactorum - 10300
 The number of ORF CRNs overlapping Augustus CRNs:
-85
+77
 The number of Augustus CRNs overlapping ORF CRNs:
-85
+77
 The number of CRNs unique to ORF models:
-30
+24
 The number of CRNs unique to Augustus models:
-7
+15
+The total number of CRNs are:
+116
 P.capsici - LT1534
 The number of ORF CRNs overlapping Augustus CRNs:
-101
+90
 The number of Augustus CRNs overlapping ORF CRNs:
-98
+88
 The number of CRNs unique to ORF models:
-80
+69
 The number of CRNs unique to Augustus models:
-8
+18

+The total number of CRNs are:
+175
-P.parisitica - 310
+P.infestans - T30-4
 The number of ORF CRNs overlapping Augustus CRNs:
-38
+177
 The number of Augustus CRNs overlapping ORF CRNs:
-38
+177
 The number of CRNs unique to ORF models:
-21
+190
 The number of CRNs unique to Augustus models:
-4
+10
+The total number of CRNs are:
+377
-P.infestans - T30-4
+P.parisitica - 310
 The number of ORF CRNs overlapping Augustus CRNs:
-185
+36
 The number of Augustus CRNs overlapping ORF CRNs:
-185
+36
 The number of CRNs unique to ORF models:
-199
+17
 The number of CRNs unique to Augustus models:
-2
+6
+The total number of CRNs are:
+59
 P.sojae - P6497
 The number of ORF CRNs overlapping Augustus CRNs:
 142